PERSIST Scholars Living Learning Community

 Ready to Apply?

-PERSIST Scholars is open to applications from men of African descent who have already been accepted to Mary Baldwin.
+The PERSIST Scholars Program is open to applicants who have already been accepted to Mary Baldwin.
 The application includes:

 • One teacher recommendation